AI•Aug 10, 2020

 How do we incorporate techniques such as A/B testing or multi-variate testing to validate changes?

 These production factors cannot be overlooked in the rush to get something working.
 The failures we have seen are usually driven by missing these production needs.
 There are not many best practices available to fall back on.
 Furthermore, most of these answers lay outside the actual AI/ML components (e.g., monitoring).
 You need good collaboration between architects, developers, support personnel, and data scientists to ensure good solutions.

 As with any emerging technology space, there are constant improvements in the space.
 For example, we see some things like Tensorflow Extended (TFX), SageMaker, etc., that are helping address the gaps between data and models and their use in production.
 But until then, we must make sure to add the necessary components and processes to bridge these gaps.

-In our fifth and final installment in these series, we look at the impact of these solutions to the people in your organization and what needs to be done to address those changes.
+In our fifth and final installment in this series, we look at the impact of these solutions on the people in your organization and what needs to be done to address those changes.